hivewallet/toolbelt/README.md

 - provides a default icon
 - generates basic app structure.
 Read more on [app structure](https://github.com/hivewallet/hive-osx/wiki/How-to-build-a-Hive-app#wiki-app-structure)
 - includes a [mock Hive API](https://github.com/javgh/hiveapp-api-mock/blob/v1.0.1/hiveapp-api-mock.js) for in-browser development & testing

+### hive package

+`hive package [DIR_NAME]` packages a directory into a .hiveapp bundle. `DIR_NAME` defaults to current working directory if not specified.
+Regardless of `DIR_NAME`, the generated `.hiveapp` bundle is always located at current working directory.

+Note that the command deliberately exclude all .hidden files and directories, like `.git`, when generating the bundle.

 ## Contributing